phargogh/raster/_episodes/02-gdal.md

 - "Pixel values can be extracted to a numpy array"
 ---

-### What is GDAL (Geospatial Data Abstraction Library)?
+# What is GDAL (Geospatial Data Abstraction Library)?

+* C/C++ library for reading, writing, and reprojecting raster and vector datasets
+    * Provides a single abstract data model for interacting with all supported formats
+    * Spatial reprojections provided by [PROJ.4](http://proj4.org/), a library for performing conversions between cartographic projections (currently maintained by Frank Warmerdam).
-* C++ library originally developed as a side project by Frank Warmerdam
+* Originally developed as a side project by Frank Warmerdam (first release in 2000)
-* Has become a major open-source member of the Open Source Geospatial Foundation
+* Major open-source member of the Open Source Geospatial Foundation
-* OGR (GDAL-provided library for handing vector data) is also part of the project.
+* OGR (GDAL-provided library for handing vector data) is also part of the project
-* Together, GDAL/OGR contains 1.1M lines of code (not including comments and whitespace.
+* Together, GDAL/OGR contains 1.1M lines of code (not including comments and whitespace
-* Almost ubiquitous in geospatial applications.
+* Almost ubiquitous in geospatial applications

-* originally developed by employees (Stephan Hoyer, Alex Kleeman and Eugene Brevdo) at [The Climate Corporation](https://climate.com/)
-* xaray extends some of the core functionality of Pandas:
-    * operations over _named_ dimensions
-    * selection by label instead of integer location
-    * powerful groupby functionality
-    * database-like joins

-### Supported Formats:
+# Supported Formats:

 As of the latest version of GDAL, 142 formats are supported, but builds for various platforms may omit support for some formats.
 The docker images for this tutorial include a GDAL build with support for 124 formats, including a few that have both raster and vector layers.